ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### Alpha Function in Channel 1 (from NoteBook 1)
 - Transforms raw beta elements (unprocessed sensation) into thinkable thoughts
-- Operates through sensorimotor schemas
+- Operates through embodied sensorimotor/interoceptive evaluation
 - Creates the affective coherence needed for genuine understanding
 - Pre-verbal processing that makes symbolic processing possible

-THE CONNECTION: The "felt sense" IS your Channel 1 alpha function doing its work.
+THE CONNECTION: The "felt sense" is the Channel 1 verification signal used within Alpha-Function processing.
 When you describe checking if something feels "spacious" or "tight" in your body, you're describing the alpha function operating through interoceptive awareness.
 This explains why:
 - You can tell when AI responses feel "off" before analyzing them logically
 - The journal helps - it engages both channels (writing = motor + semantic)